 Don’t be fooled into thinking that Japandi style decor needs to be completely devoid of colour – far from it!

-Whilst light colours do tend to make up the base of Japandi style, warm muted shades are perfect for adding a sense of warmth and cosiness to the room.
+Whilst neutral tones and light colours do tend to make up the base of Japanese style office design, warm earth tones, soft grays and muted shades are perfect for adding a sense of warmth and cosiness to the room to help create a serene environment.
 Ideal colours to consider include earthy shades of sandstone, taupe or soft grey, as well as muted blues, greens or a touch of pink.

 Enhance natural light